 Things to Consider

 There is a slight downside to a hidden bake element, besides a little higher purchase cost which by the way, has declined since its earlier introduction to the market.
 It takes longer to preheat the oven and baking time required may be just slightly longer, than with a traditional bake element.
 How much extra time will vary by brand and model, so it's hard to peg down.

 Replacing the element will also be much more difficult and will not likely be your usual DIY change-out.
 It more than likely will require an appliance technician to complete the repair or replacement, and that will cost you for parts plus labor.
 You'll also want a technician who services your particular brand of stove because they will be better prepared to deal with any brand specific workarounds.

 This feature is now available on many models, not just high-end ranges.
 It's usually listed in the stove features but always confirm before buying if this is a desired essential.
 Range prices vary considerably depending on features, brand and design style, cooking technology, baking oven specifications, type of cooktop, number of burners, exterior finish and whether it is electric, propane or natural gas fuel.

 If having to work on the bottom element when cleaning or wiping spills is your biggest range pet peeve, you'll love this new hidden bake element convenience design.
 Another convenient range feature is a self-cleaning cycle.
-This has become a must-have when I shop for an oven.
 Once you've had one, you won't want to be without it.
 The same holds for the hidden bake element design; it's a keeper.